shenwei356/seqkit/doc/docs/usage.md

 split sequences into files by name ID, subsequence of given region, part size or number of parts.

+Please use "seqkit split2" for paired- and single-end FASTAQ.

 The definition of region is 1-based and with some custom design.

 Examples: